mikecalvo/msse_seng_5199/week08/javascript.md

 ```

 ---

 # JavaScript in HTML
 - Javascript code can exist within `<script>` tags
 - Externally defined Javascript files can be included using `src` attribute
 - Script tags can live in the head and the body
 - Script tags are executed in order within the page
-- JavaScript code has accss to the HTML document (DOM)
+- JavaScript code has access to the HTML document (DOM)

 ---

 # Example HTML Scripts

 ``` html